mlister3/News_Scraper_and_Analysis/README.md

 5. Analyze your dataset by using Pandas functions to answer the following questions:

     - How many months exist on Mars?
+    There are 12 months on Mars.

     - How many Martian (and not Earth) days worth of data exist in the scraped dataset?
+    There are 1867 Martian days worth of data in the scraped dataset.

     - What are the coldest and the warmest months on Mars (at the location of Curiosity)?
 To answer this question:
         - Find the average minimum daily temperature for all of the months.
+        The average low temp for month number 1 is -76.98850574712644.
+        The average low temp for month number 2 is -76.9090909090909.
+        The average low temp for month number 3 is -77.34920634920636.
+        The average low temp for month number 4 is -76.09859154929578.
+        The average low temp for month number 5 is -75.57342657342657.
+        The average low temp for month number 6 is -75.67123287671232.
+        The average low temp for month number 7 is -76.177304964539.
+        The average low temp for month number 8 is -75.85161290322581.
+        The average low temp for month number 9 is -75.816091954023.
+        The average low temp for month number 10 is -75.68508287292818.
+        The average low temp for month number 11 is -75.5379746835443.
+        The average low temp for month number 12 is -75.99421965317919.
         - Plot the results as a bar chart.
+        See Jupyter Notebook file for chart.
     - Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question:
         - Find the average daily atmospheric pressure of all the months.
+        The average pressure for Martian month 1 is 862.5.
+        The average pressure for Martian month 2 is 889.5.
+        The average pressure for Martian month 3 is 877.3.
+        The average pressure for Martian month 4 is 806.3.
+        The average pressure for Martian month 5 is 748.6.
+        The average pressure for Martian month 6 is 745.1.
+        The average pressure for Martian month 7 is 795.1.
+        The average pressure for Martian month 8 is 873.8.
+        The average pressure for Martian month 9 is 913.3.
+        The average pressure for Martian month 10 is 887.3.
+        The average pressure for Martian month 11 is 857.0.
+        The average pressure for Martian month 12 is 842.2.
         - Plot the results as a bar chart.
+        See Jupyter Notebook file for chart.
     - About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:
         - Consider how many days elapse on Earth in the time that Mars circles the Sun once.
         - Visually estimate the result by plotting the daily minimum temperature.
+        See Jupyter Notebook file for alternative calculation method (use of mars solar orbit).

 6. Export the DataFrame to a CSV file.

 - - -